-At BIGEYE we believe that by having research to back-up your marketing decisions, you can optimize your brand strategy choices and minimize your risk for failure.
-As a marketing research agency we help clients to refocus on the consumer, increase efficiencies, identify growth opportunities, stay relevant, and orient strategies toward the future.
+At BIGEYE we believe that having research to back up your marketing decisions can optimize your brand strategy choices and minimize your risk for failure.
+As a marketing research agency we help clients refocus on the consumer, increase efficiencies, identify growth opportunities, stay relevant, and orient strategies toward the future.

 Consumers interact with media in more places, across more devices, and at more times than ever before.
 A multi-platform approach is essential to developing an action-generating connection with a consumer.
 Using data, we can accurately forecast when audiences will use specific media devices or be exposed to traditional media.
 Consumers aren't one-size-fits-all.
 Recognizing this fact and pairing it with the ability to be nimble and strategic allows our team to respond quickly, precisely, and efficiently.

 John is one year shy of retirement from his job of 35 years.
 He and his wife are looking forward to a life of leisure now that their three children are grown.
 They love to spoil their small grandchildren and show no signs of slowing down anytime soon.

 They enjoy playing golf together, dining out with friends, and relaxing at home with a good bottle of wine and their favorite newspaper.